zim-desktop-wiki/zim-desktop-wiki/CONTRIBUTING.md

 ## Bug fixes
-For obvious bugs with simple fixes, a merge request can be opened directly.
+For obvious bugs with simple fixes, a pull request can be opened directly.
 These should be very easy to review and merge.
-If you consider something a bug even though the code does what it is supposed to do, please discuss it first on the mailing list or through an issue ticket.
+If you consider something a bug even though the code does what it is supposed to do, please discuss it first on the discussion forum.

 ## Adding new features